Image Credit: Narcis Ciocan

 As the school holidays drag on it can be hard to think of things to do with the kids, especially if you want to get outside and get some fresh air and exercise.
 It can also get pretty expensive if you spend your time going to your local cinemas, theme parks and play centres.

 So for a change, here are some unusual ideas for things to do with the children during the holidays.

 They all involve getting out and about into your local community and looking at your home town with new eyes.
 And they don't cost as much as a day at a theme park either.

-See how much your town has changed.
 First you need to find some old pictures of your town, city or village.
-Try your library's local history section for a book of old pictures.
-Britain in Old Photographs is an extensive series of books for towns all over Britain, and many local history groups publish their own old photographs books.
+Search the internet, try your library's local history section for a book of old pictures.
+Britain in Old Photographs is an extensive series of books for towns all over Britain, and many local history groups publish their own books of old photographs.

-Have a 'look up day'.
 This is a variant of the last idea.
 Look above the level of the shop fronts in your local high street.
-You will find extravagant architecture, carvings, date plaques and chimneys all of which are reminders of your town's past.
-(Sorry, this won't work if you live in Milton Keynes).
+You may be able find extravagant architecture, carvings, date plaques and chimneys all of which are reminders of your town's past.

 Go and make a record of your local war memorials.
 You could photograph or draw them.
 The Imperial War Museum is building a database of all the war memorials in Britain.
 Memorials include outdoor ones, usually with crosses or a sculpture of a soldier, and indoor 'Rolls of Honour'.

 Sadly many memorials are being lost as churches are deconsecrated and others are simply falling into disrepair.
 Make a record of those who died for our freedom.

 Visit the Imperial War Museum's UK National Inventory of War Memorials.

 Image Credit: © eParenting.co.uk